|Dr. Sidney Karin

 9500 Gilman Drive, MC 0505

 Sidney Karin is Professor Emeritus of Computer Science and Engineering and Director Emeritus of the San Diego Supercomputer Center (SDSC) at the University of California, San Diego (UCSD).
-He was the Founding Director of SDSC, a national laboratory for computational science and engineering, and the National Partnership for Advanced Computational Infrastructure (NPACI).
+He was the Founding Director of SDSC, a national laboratory for computational science and engineering.

-In the early 1980s, Dr. Karin was one of the leaders in the creation of the Supercomputer Centers program of the National Science Foundation (NSF), eventually resulting in the establishment of SDSC.
-In 1997, this program was replaced by the NSF's Partnerships for Advanced Computational Infrastructure (PACI) program, with NPACI chosen to serve as one of two national partnerships to build the nation's computational infrastructure and address the increasingly complex needs of the academic and research community, government, and industry.
+In the early 1980s, Dr. Karin was one of the leaders in the creation of the Supercomputer Centers program of the National Science Foundation (NSF), This program eventually resulted in the establishment of SDSC and SDSCnet.
+Under Dr. Karinís leadership SDCnet became Cerfnet, one of the original six ISPís, leading in turn to the establishment of NSFnet, a foundation of the present day internet.

-Dr. Karin is a Fellow of the American Association for the Advancement of Science, a Fellow of the Association for Computing Machinery and a member the IEEE Computer Society.
-Dr. Karin is listed in Who's Who in America and in Who's Who In Engineering and Computer Science Education.
-Dr. Karin has served in a part time capacity as a Distinguished Visiting Scientist at the Oak Ridge National Laboratory and he has also held a similar position at the Lawrence Livermore National Laboratory.
+Dr. Karin is a Fellow of the American Association for the Advancement of Science and a Fellow of the Association for Computing Machinery.
+Dr. Karin has held Distinguished Visiting Scientist positions at the Oak Ridge and Lawrence Livermore National Laboratories.